American Journal of Preventive Medicine

 Intervention

 The NPs (contracted by the GPs) followed a specially developed training program (four sessions of 4 hours each) and received individual instruction about the software program.
 The lifestyle intervention consisted of four individual visits and one feedback session by telephone in the first year.
-During these contact sessions, the NP was guided by the standardized computerized software program that contained instructions on lifestyle counseling defined by international guidelines4, 5 and allowed data entry of the measurements.
+During these contact sessions, the NP was guided by the standardized computerized software program that contained instructions on lifestyle counseling defined by international guidelines

 Table 1 shows the content of the visits.
 A process evaluation was performed with a structured questionnaire after the first three visits to investigate feasibility of the software program in daily practice.
 All NPs had a positive or neutral attitude about this program and the individualized lifestyle goals for patients.
 A large majority (75%) favored future implementation with regular patients.
 Average duration of the visits was 35 minutes for the first and second visit (range 15–60 minutes) and 25 minutes for the third visit (range 15–40 minutes).
 The participants in the control group were offered one visit (approximately 10 minutes) with their GP to discuss results from the screening and thereafter received usual GP care.
 According to national guidelines, this is low-intensity or absent care (regarding focus on lifestyle) for a large majority.